 lsif_data_documents table would be 5.5 gigabyte table with a 261 gigabyte of TOAST.
 Without any indexes, this query was performing a parallel sequential scan over a 5.5 gigabyte table each request – and very few code intelligence requests are simple enough to be fulfilled by a single database round-trip.

 The solution was a trivial as the initial mistake: just add indexes.
 This was easy enough to do, although we had to do it by hand.
 Our migrations run in our frontend API pods, blocking application startup until the migration has completed.
-Blocking production startup in order to write hundreds of gigabytes of indices to a database was a non-starter.
+Blocking production startup in order to write hundreds of gigabytes of indexes to a database was a non-starter.
 Our solution was to run the migration by hand in a CloudSQL shell in order to regain a responsive service, and merge a migration into the main branch that could be performed idempotently.
 This way, we can use concurrent index creation to avoid a full table lock, and the schema in our repository matches what is in production (a DevOps prime directive).

 Ok, so unique indexes are a no-go due to the state of the data we’ve been migrating.
 The big problem here is the lack of indexes, not the lack of uniqueness, so we can deal with this in steps.